Someone told me that if I want to keep my web history private, I need to use a VPN. What’s a VPN, and how do I get one?

 In this case, your broadband provider is able to see that you've sent a request to a VPN, but it can't see exactly what you've sent, because it's encrypted.

 Lots of major companies and multinational organisations use VPNs, as do a lot of individuals who handle sensitive data.
 It means their networking is more secure and less likely to be intercepted or hacked.

 Is it illegal to use a VPN?

-No. It's perfectly legal to use or run a VPN, provided it complies with all relevant laws in the place where it operates.
+No. It's perfectly legal to use or run a VPN in the UK, provided it complies with all relevant laws in the place where it operates.
 In fact, using one is encouraged in some cases - those multinational companies who want a secure way for employees to access data, for instance.

 So should I get one?

 If you're concerned about privacy, hacking, or the IP Act's surveillance powers, a VPN is a simple and secure solution.

 - You're super protective of your privacy, despite not really having anything to hide.